Solar desalination: Single-effect

 This uses the same process as rainfall.
 A transparent cover encloses a pan where saline water is placed.
 The latter traps solar energy, evaporating the seawater.
 The vapor condenses on the inner face of a sloping transparent cover, leaving behind salts, inorganic and organic components and microbes.

-The direct method achieves values of 4-5 L/m^{2}/day and efficiency of 30-40%.
+The direct method achieves values of 4–5 L/m^{2}/day and efficiency of 30–40%.
 Efficiency can be improved to 45% by using a double slope or an additional condenser.

-Types of Stills
+Types

-Wick Still
+Wick still

 In a wick still, feed water flows slowly through a porous radiation-absorbing pad.
 This requires less water to be heated and is easier to change the angle towards the sun which saves time and achieves higher temperatures.

-Diffusion Still
+Diffusion still

 A diffusion still is composed of a hot storage tank coupled to a solar collector and the distillation unit.
 Heating is produced by the thermal diffusion between them.

-Improving Productivity

-Increasing the internal temperature using an external energy source can improve productivity.

-Limitations
+Challenges

-Direct methods use thermal energy to vaporize the seawater as part of a 2-phase separation.
-Such methods are relatively simple and require little space so they are normally used on small systems.
-However, they have a low production rate due to low operating temperature and pressure, so they are appropriate for systems that yield 200 m^{3}/day.
+Thermal methods are relatively simple and require little space.
+They are typically used in small systems.
+Production is limited due to low operating temperature and pressure, so they are targeted for systems that yield ~200 m^{3}/day.

+System efficiency is governed by heat and mass transfer rates during evaporation and condensation.

+Condensation heat is valuable because of the amount of solar energy needed to evaporate water and generate saturated, vapor-laden hot air.
+This energy is transferred to the condenser's surface during condensation.
+With most solar stills, this heat is emitted as waste heat.

+Heat recovery allows the heat input to be reused, providing several times the water.
+One solution is to reduce the reservoir pressure.
+This can be accomplished using a vacuum pump, which significantly decreases the required heat energy.
+For example, water at a pressure of 0.1 atmospheres boils at 50 C rather than 100 C.